Bill Williamson, a jockey who experienced worldwide success during the 50s and 60s.

 Bill Williamson very nearly won a second Cup aboard Rising Fast in 1955, despite carrying more weight, 63.5 kg, than had been imposed on Phar Lap in the 1930 Cup.

 Many observers feel that Bill Williamson and Rising Fast had been interfered with by Sellwood and Toporoa.
 While Williamson never protested, Sellwood was subsequently suspended for two months.

-Bill Williamson competed regularly against Sellwood and such other greats as Jack Purtrell.
-He battled with Scobie Breasley as that jockey was winding down his career, and then rode for Breasley when Breasley moved into training.
+as that jockey was winding down his career, and then rode for Breasley when Breasley moved into training.
 Williamson followed in 1953 with a Cox Plate and Brisbane Cup, along with setting a record of 67 and a half winners in Victoria.

 Other notable victories include an Australian Cup, Williamstown Cup, Moonee Valley Cup, Brisbane and Adelaide Cups.
-He was recognized as Melbourne's premier jockey six times over the course of nine years from 1951 to 1960.
+He was recognised as Melbourne's premier jockey six times over the course of nine years from 1951 to 1960.

 He very nearly was killed by a fall in October 1954, a serious injury that cost him nine months of riding.
 He returned in 1955 to take the Caulfield Cup aboard the legendary Rising Fast.
 He repeated his victory in that race in 1960.

 At this point in his career, he moved onto the world stage in 1960, racing in Ireland and England.
 He had notable victories in the 1962 1000 Guineas on Abermaid, then again in 1965 aboard Night Off.
 He raced successfully in France, also, winning the Prix de l'Arc de Triomphe in 1968 and 1969, where he beat none other than Lester Piggott.
 In all, he won 13 major races in Ireland, England and Europe.